The Gait Signature of Frailty: Transfer Learning based Deep Gait Models for Scalable Frailty Assessment: Discussion

+Importantly, the consistency of trends across both transformer-based and convolutional architectures suggests that the observed principles are architecture-agnostic.
+Although SwinGait offers increased modeling flexibility through attention mechanisms, DeepGaitV2 achieved comparable discrimination when paired with an appropriate transfer-learning strategy.
+These findings indicate that careful representation adaptation may be more influential than architectural sophistication in small-sample clinical settings, highlighting the importance of model-centric optimization when data are limited.
+This perspective complements emerging data-centric approaches that emphasize dataset quality, reliability, and bias mitigation, which have been shown to substantially improve performance in heterogeneous clinical datasets even without major architectural changes \cite{pal2025grasp}.
+Together, these observations suggest that future frailty modeling efforts may benefit from jointly exploring model-centric representation refinement and data-centric curation strategies.
+More broadly, they demonstrate that gait recognition architectures originally developed for biometric person identification can be repurposed to capture clinically meaningful aging phenotypes.

 From a translational perspective, the use of cross-validation reframes model evaluation around reproducibility and stability rather than isolated peak metrics.
-Reporting mean performance across folds provides a clinically meaningful estimate of expected deployment behavior.
 In frailty screening contexts where decisions may inform referral, fall-risk mitigation, or rehabilitation planning, consistent ordinal agreement is more valuable than sporadic high accuracy.
-The observed stability across folds supports the feasibility of integrating silhouette-based gait models into clinical workflows where data availability and sample sizes remain constrained.
 The interpretability analysis further strengthens clinical plausibility.
 Grad-CAM visualizations \cite{selvaraju} as seen in Fig.~\ref{fig:opt_gradcam} consistently highlighted the lower extremities across temporal frames, aligning with established geriatric understanding that frailty manifests through diminished lower-limb strength, reduced propulsion, and altered gait dynamics.
-The focus on biomechanically relevant regions suggests that the model captures physiologically meaningful movement patterns rather than spurious cues, supporting its potential role as a decision-support tool rather than a purely statistical classifier.